3D file format guide

 .gltfonly if you need to edit the JSON.

-Last updated June 2026 · view-ar editorial
+Last updated June 2026 · Photo-to-3D AR Viewer editorial